-- Implement AI to automate repetitive, data entry tasks to eliminate errors to reduce the risk created by that group of people (albeit small) looking to take advantage of potential control weaknesses.
+- Implement AI to automate repetitive, data entry tasks to eliminate errors and reduce the risk created by that group of people (albeit small) looking to take advantage of potential control weaknesses.

 How can digitalised Internal Audit be different?

 - Imagine leveraging technology to have all the data in key systems analysed for errors, trends, variances and exceptions in real time.
-Consider how valueable it would be to be to identify and tell management today that there is an abnormal patern of transactions being entered into your finance system, a spike in absentism or a variation to normal operational trends?
+Consider how valueable it would be to be to identify and tell management today that there is an abnormal pattern of transactions being entered into your finance system, a trend in absentism or a variation to normal operational trends?

-- Imagine your key systems and applications use workflows to create hard controls that cannot be circumvented and receive immediate notification if someone even tries to circumvent those controls.
+- Imagine your key systems and applications using workflows to create hard controls that cannot be circumvented.
+Receive immediate notification if someone even tries to circumvent those controls.

-- Being directed to present and emerging risks to objectives, processes, systems, people allows internal audit to maximise its value.
+- Being directed to present and emerging risks to objectives, processes, systems and people allows internal audit to maximise its value.

 - Identify control gaps and implement immediate fixes rather than leaving ‘gaps’ until a scheduled review.

-If the data in organisations can help management make better decisions, the data in an organisation, viewed differently, can help internal auditors make better, more timely decisions to mitigate risk and improve processes.
+We know that data can help management make better decisions.
+The same data, viewed differently, can help internal auditors make better, more timely recommendations to mitigate risk and improve processes.

-If transforming your internal audit function into a proactive, value-adding team or service is important or you would like to learn more about our internal audit approach please contact us to discuss digitalising internal audit to improve governance and performance.
+If transforming your internal audit function is important, or you would like to learn more about digitising internal audit, please contact us to discuss improving your governance and performance.